Personalization in Serious Games and Gamification for Healthcare: A Three-Tiered Review of Models, Methods and Opportunities: Method

 \section{Method}

-The following paragraphs provide an overview of the search strategy that was used to identify the analysed articles and second, a discussion of defined inclusion criteria and how the final studies were selected.
+The following paragraphs provide an overview of the search strategy that was used to identify the analyzed articles and second, a discussion of defined inclusion criteria and how the final studies were selected.
+Finally, Section~\ref{sec:rev:classification} explains the three different levels used for classifying the identified personalization methods.